FlowCrypt/flowcrypt-ios/appium/README.md

 ## Run tests

-Run these in `appium` folder.
+Run these in `appium` folder. `live` means real production APIs, `mock` means local mock APIs.

-Tests that use live APIs:
-- `npm run-script only.test.live.all` - run all ui tests
+To run a particular test:
-- `npm run-script only.test.live.filter "user is able to view text email"` - run a particular ui test
+- `npm run-script test.live "user is able to view text email"`

-Tests that use mock APIs:
-- `npm run-script only.test.mock.all` - run all ui tests against mocks
-- `npm run-script only.test.mock.filter "app setup fails with bad EKM URL"` - run a particular ui test against mocks
+- `npm run-script test.mock "app setup fails with bad EKM URL"`

+To run all tests: `npm run-script test.live.all` or `npm run-script test.mock.all`